perforce/helix-authentication-service/docs/REST_API.md

 Note that any of the `POST`, `PUT`, and `DELETE` operations will result in configuration changes being written to the `.env` configuration file.
 As a result, any comments in that file will be lost.

+### Validation

+#### Swarm Configuration

+The authentication service offers an API endpoint that will validate a given Swarm configuration file.
+This feature is enabled by setting `VALIDATE_ENABLED` to `true` in the `.env` file, which then enables the `/validate/swarm` endpoint.
+See the appropriate section below for details.

 ## Routes

 ### GET /requests/new/:userId